 Violent crimes are those that involve the use of physical force or the threat of physical force against another person.
-Examples of violent crimes include murder, manslaughter, kidnapping, assault, and domestic violence.
+An example of a violent crime would be murder, manslaughter, kidnapping, assault, or domestic violence.

 If you or someone you care about has been charged with a violent crime in North Dakota or Minnesota, you need an experienced, aggressive criminal defense lawyer who will help to move you forward through these charges.